l3mpire/lemlist-developer/source/index.html.md

 lemlist uses API keys to allow access to the API.
 You can get your lemlist API key at our [integration page](https://app.lemlist.com/settings/integrations).

 You need to add the `Authorization` header using the `Basic` authentication type. `login:password` where the login is always empty and the password is the API key.

+Or pass your API key as a query parameter `access_token`

 <aside class="notice">
 Don't forget to add the semicolon (<code>:</code>) before your API key in curl command.